How to remove algae from an iron water tank?

 Method 2: Add 1/4 teaspoon of bleach to every gallon of water you store – Bleach kills algae and prevents it from growing.
 I suggest you use bleach that is 5.25% hypochlorite.
 Do not add both bleach and chlorine to your water.
 Use one or the other.

-I hope these pieces of information will help you to get rid of green algae in your steam iron.
-Store the iron in a dark place and empty the water tank before storing it.
-You can use vinegar and water solution to clean the water tank.
+To keep green algae out of your steam iron, store the iron in a dark place and empty the water tank.
+You can use vinegar and water solution to clean the water tank once a month.